Best passport 2022 1

 • Where a visa is required, or where a passport holder has to obtain a government-approved electronic visa (e-Visa) before departure, a score with value = 0 is assigned.
 This also applies if you need pre-departure government approval for a visa on arrival.

 From there, the total score is calculated for each passport, equal to the number of destinations for which no visa is required (value = 1).
-For example, a passport that allows free travel between 40 countries with no visa is required will score 40 points.
+For example, a passport that allows free travel between 40 countries with no visa required will score 40 points.

 Photo by tima miroshnichenko